dev-protocol/DIPs/DIPS/dip-38.md

 ### Simulation

-The following table simulates how creator rewards are calculated when this DIP is applied and includes the **real** APY assuming an APY of 25%.
+The following table simulates how creator rewards are calculated when this DIP is applied and includes the **effective** APY assuming an APY of 25%.

 As the table shows, intensive staking negatively affects creators by using the geometric mean.
 In other words, it often makes more sense to stake-to-others than to self-stake.